-It is usually given through a drip into a vein (intravenous chemotherapy), with sessions every three to four weeks spread over several months.
-You won't usually need to stay overnight in hospital during treatment.
+It's usually given through a drip into a vein (intravenous chemotherapy), with sessions every three to four weeks spread over several months.
+You won't usually need to stay in hospital overnight during treatment.

 Like radiotherapy, chemotherapy can cause a number of significant side effects, such as:

-These side effects are usually temporary, but there is also a risk of longer-term impacts, such as infertility.
-If you are concerned about the potential side effects of treatment, you should discuss these with your care team before treatment begins.
+These side effects are usually temporary, but there's also a risk of longer-term problems, such as infertility.
+You should discuss any concerns you have about the potential side effects of treatment with your care team before treatment begins.

 Read more about how chemotherapy is performed and the side effects of chemotherapy.

-After your course of treatment ends, you will need to have regular follow-up appointments and scans to monitor your recovery and check for any signs of the cancer returning.
+After your course of treatment ends, you'll need to have regular follow-up appointments and scans to monitor your recovery and check for any signs of the cancer returning.

-These appointments will start off being every few weeks or months, but will become gradually less frequent over time.
+To start with, these appointments will be every few weeks or months, but they'll become gradually less frequent over time.

-The outlook for nasopharyngeal cancer depends on how advanced it is when you are diagnosed, your age, and your general health.
+The outlook for nasopharyngeal cancer depends on your age, general health and how advanced the condition is when you're diagnosed.

-Radiotherapy alone can cure many cases of very early-stage nasopharyngeal cancer, but many cases are diagnosed when they are more advanced because the condition doesn't always cause obvious symptoms until later on.
+Radiotherapy alone can cure many very early-stage nasopharyngeal cancers, but many cases are diagnosed at a more advanced stage as the condition doesn't always cause obvious symptoms until later on.

-These more advanced cancers are treated with a combination or chemotherapy and radiotherapy and they are often curable if the cancer has not spread beyond the head and neck region.
+More advanced cancers are treated with a combination of chemotherapy and radiotherapy.
+They're often curable if the cancer hasn't spread beyond the head and neck region.

-Overall, about half of those diagnosed with nasopharyngeal cancer will live at least five years.
+Overall, about 50 out of every 100 people (50%) diagnosed with nasopharyngeal cancer will live for five years or more after diagnosis.